genderkit/genderkit/_articles/obtaining-a-grc.md

 {% endcapture %}
 {% include warning warning=warn %}

-### Why might I want to obtain a Gender Recognition Certificate?
+### Why might I want a Gender Recognition Certificate?

 The process of obtaining a *Gender Recognition Certificate* (GRC) allows you to change the gender listed on your birth certificate to either "female" or "male", provided you meet the requirements of the Gender Recognition Panel (GRP).